 - While a technical employee might be able to activate VPN, there are complex decisions to be made around strong encryption, optimal routing, and security policy.

-As a Sophos Certified Security Architect, I have deployed dozens of VPNs globally for JS Technology Group and have learned the best uses of the technology, and also its pitfalls, especially in the way users understand it.
+As a Sophos Certified Security Architect, I have deployed dozens of VPNs globally for Arium and have learned the best uses of the technology, and also its pitfalls, especially in the way users understand it.

 While the encrypted tunnel created by a VPN does not necessarily create anonymity, it can help you access remote work resources, bypass location restrictions, and elude some basic targeted marketing.